 Our business strategy may not achieve the anticipated results.
 We expect to continue to apply a new business strategy that includes, among other things, (i) the franchising of more than 90% of the Applebee's company-operated restaurants, (ii) specific changes in the manner in which our Applebee's and IHOP businesses are managed and serviced, such as the February 2009 establishment of a purchasing cooperative, and the procurement of products and services from such purchasing cooperative, (iii) the possible introduction of new restaurant concepts and (iv) more generally, improvements to the overall performance of the Applebee's business by applying some of the strategies we previously applied to the IHOP restaurant business.
 However, the Applebee's business is different in many respects from the IHOP business.
-In particular, the Applebee's business is larger, distributed differently across the United States and appeals to a somewhat different segment of the consumer market.
+In particular, the Applebee's restaurants are part of the casual dining segment of the restaurant industry whereas the IHOP restaurants are part of the family dining segment, and the Applebee's business is larger, distributed differently across the United States and appeals to a somewhat different segment of the consumer market.
 Therefore, there can be no assurance that the business strategy we apply to the Applebee's business will be suitable or will achieve similar results to the application of such business strategy to the IHOP system.
 In particular, the franchising of Applebee's company-operated restaurants may not improve the performance of such restaurants and may not reduce the capital expenditures to the extent we anticipate or result in the other intended benefits of the strategy.
 The actual benefit from the franchising of the Applebee's company-operated restaurants is uncertain and may be less than anticipated.

 As of December 31, 2009 we have franchised 110 of the Applebee's company-operated restaurants acquired on November 29, 2007.
 There can be no assurance that we will be able to complete the refranchising of a substantial majority of the remaining 399 company-operated restaurants on desirable terms or within the anticipated time frame.
 The anticipated proceeds from the refranchising of the company-operated restaurants are based on current market values, recent comparable transaction valuations, and a number of other assumptions.
 The franchising of Applebee's company-operated restaurants is not expected to be completed for several years.
-If market rents, comparable transaction valuations prove to be incorrect, the actual proceeds from the franchising of the company-operated restaurants may be different than anticipated.
+If market rents, comparable transaction valuations or other assumptions prove to be incorrect, the actual proceeds from the franchising of the company-operated restaurants may be different than anticipated.
 In addition, adverse economic, market or other conditions existing in the states in which company-operated real property is located may adversely affect our ability to execute the franchising transactions or to achieve the anticipated returns from such transactions.
 Market conditions may have changed at the time the franchising transactions occur.
 Finally, the operational improvement initiatives or purchasing initiatives may not be successful or achieve the desired results.
 In particular, there can be no assurance that the existing franchisees or prospective new franchisees will respond favorably to such initiatives.